Table of Contents

 The Traditional Way To Make Turkish Coffee

 It is made by taking ground unfiltered fresh Turkish coffee beans and boiling them over the lowest heat till they froth.
-It is then served and the remainder goes back on the cooking area till it froths a second time and then another serving is made.
+It is then served and the remainder goes back into the cooking area till it froths a second time and then another serving is made.

 Now, this is coffee!

 A hot cup of Turkish coffee to help you on your evening tour around the city.

 Discover the world of Turkish food and relish the taste of Turkish coffee.
 This coffee goes well with Turkish delicacies such as Turkish Baklava, Keşkül, and Şekerpare.

 The Haseki Hurrem Sultan Hamam 16th Century Bathhouse

 The Haseki Hurrem Sultan Hamam is a historical bathhouse from the 16th century.
 Discover this amazing Hamam in our article :

 These are some of the adventures of our time in Istanbul, Turkey.
 Look back, and click on the former articles for more photos and details.
 Istanbul is a delightful city to explore.
 Next time you are traveling through the area, take time to discover the heritage and culture of the Turkish people.